Extending Application.cfc's Using Mappings and Proxies

 subdirectory: www.gregoryalexander.com/admin/

-As discussed, we have an Application.cfc and the Proxy.cfc in the root directory, and we have the Application.cfc in the 'admin' subdirectory.
-The Proxy.cfc extends the Application.cfc, also in the root directory, and the Application.cfc in the subdirectory (admin) extends the Proxy.cfc in the root directory. root directory: contains both Application.cfc and Proxy.cfc (that extends the root Application.cfc).
+As we discussed, we have an Application.cfc and the Proxy.cfc in the root directory.
+Our child application component, Application.cfc is in the 'admin' subdirectory.
+The Proxy.cfc extends the Application.cfc, also in the root directory, and the Application.cfc in the subdirectory (admin) extends the Proxy.cfc in the root directory.

-Now we need to also add the following mapping in the root Application.cfc.
-This mapping logic should be near the top of the root Application.cfc, and it should not be within any of the Application.cfc event handlers (onApplicationStart, onApplicationRequest, etc).
+This mapping logic should be near the top of the root Application.cfc and not be within any of the Application.cfc event handlers (onApplicationStart, onApplicationRequest, etc).
 This mapping code does not need to be anywhere else other than the root Application.cfc:

 <!-- Define application-specific mappings.
 These will be used to point to this application.cfc when we extend it in the admin/Administrator.cfc template using the Proxy.cfc that resides in the same folder as this Application.cfc. --->